nat-418/grimoire/README.md

 ## gnb 📓
 A command-line notebook using git.
 In memoriam [hnb](https://hnb.sourceforge.net/).
 With gnb you can:
-- Quickly add notes without context-switching to some note-taking. application.
+- Quickly add notes without context-switching to some dedicated note-taking application.
 - Find notes by searching for keywords or over a time range.
 - Easily sync notes across machines—it is just another git repository.